Hemken/SASmarkdown/inst/examples/sas-spin2.md

 ### Semi-colons

-- No semi-colons in your document text.
+- No semi-colons ***at the ends of lines*** in your document text.
-- Your chunk of SAS code must end with a semi-colon (not a comment).
+- Your chunk of SAS code must end with a semi-colon (not a block comment).

   In order to run SAS code, first we specify a path for SAS and set up some options in R.